 An important aim of CEREM is to stimulate open-minded discussion of new ideas, new applications of old ideas as well as development of interdisciplinary approaches to current challenges in economics and management.
-This is of particular importance in the substantial changes that have taken place and are expected to take place in the world.
+This is of particular importance in the substantial changes that have taken place and are expected to take place in the world, where shocks and surprises rather seem to become the standard.
 Topical economics and management focus areas are interdisciplinary, non-unified and on the move by nature.
 They include, but are not limited to issues regarding: sustainable development, emerging economies, European strategies, value chains, financial intermediation and managerial designs.

 The principle of double-blind peer review applies.
-Contributions should be original and previously unpublished.
+Contributions should meet academic standards (Publish in CEREM and Research and Publication Ethics) and should be original so previously unpublished.
 Articles submitted to CEREM should not be under consideration for publication elsewhere.

 Peer Review Process

 - CEREM applies the principle of double-blind peer review.

 - The initial selection by the editorial team (relevance of topic, fulfilment of technical standards, plagiarism checking, …..) will take at maximum a few weeks.